sebdemanche/cgi-lab/autonomous-data-warehouse-websql.md

 3. Note down your OCI user name.

-    **Next we will connect to this ADW instane using SQL developer Web.**
+    **Next we will connect to this ADW instance using SQL developer Web.**

 ## **Step 3: Load the data**